rapidwebltd/holding-page/README.md

-# maintenance-page
+# Maintenance Page Template
-A boilerplate that we at Rapid Web for displaying maintenance pages for live uploads, etc.
+A boilerplate that we, at Rapid Web, for displaying maintenance pages for live uploads.